Hawai’i Trip Journal 2010

 July 12 (Day 1)

 Lindy and I are in Hawai’i for the first time.
 Today we flew from Oakland to Honolulu to Lihu’e Airport on Kaua’i.
-The trip was planned six weeks ago to celebrate our forty-fourth wedding anniversary as well as Lindy’s retirement last Friday.
+The trip was planned six weeks ago to celebrate our forty-fourth wedding anniversary as well as Lindy’s retirement from publishing last Friday.
 We picked Kaua’i because our raw-food author David Wolfe (a.k.a.
-Avocado) invited us to stay at his communal farm, Noniland, on the North Shore for a week this month and also because our long-time friend and psychic author, Ellias (a.k.a.
-William) Lonsdale, ended up here.
+Avocado) invited us to stay at his communal farm, Noniland, on the North Shore for a week this month and also because our long-time friend and psychic author, Ellias Lonsdale, ended up here.
 Another inducement was the presence of warm-water ocean.
-That had long been my acme of hedonism, and we also wanted to do something more adventurous this time than just another drive down the coast to L.A. or San Diego.
+That had long been my acme of hedonism, and we wanted to do something more adventurous this time than just another drive down the coast to L.A. or San Diego.

 Our location is not on the beach proper, as I thought it would be.
-From the online promo, photos, and my talks on the phone with the lady who owns this condo, Lori, I pictured Turtle Cottage alone in a small environmentally protected cove, and I worried a bit about isolation.
+From the online promo, photos, and my talks on the phone with the lady who owns this condo, Lori, I pictured Turtle Cottage alone in a small environmentally protected cove.
+I even worried a bit about isolation.
 No worries there.
 In fact, “Turtle Cottage” is an ordinary condo on an ordinary residential street lined with other condos and beach cottages on a hillside looking down into Turtle Cove.
 At four times the price maybe we could have been on the beach.

 I don’t like flying.
 I can’t relax in a living room that is really a cushioned metal can packed with explosives and propelled through the sky 37,000 feet above the ground.
 I’d be happier if they stripped out all the upholstery, the food, the entertainment, the flight attendants, and euphemisms, and transported us like troops.
 That would at least cut the macabre “twilight zone” ambiance of a soporific environment.
-The inside of a commercial jet flight is too much like a dream or perhaps a theatrical skit, as pernicious in its way as other rigged institutional settings from hospitals to public schools to funeral parlors.
+The inside of a commercial jet flight is too much like a dream or perhaps a theatrical set, as pernicious in its way as other rigged institutional settings from hospitals to public schools to funeral parlors.
 When you suppress and mask the shadow, the shadow is suddenly everywhere.

 A quotient of my anxiety was my North American provinciality, never having flown west of California or over the Pacific before.
 It amounted to a disbelief that there was anything out here before Asia.
 One accepts the putative geography intellectually (volcanic islands), but it is still a stretch to image a noncontiguous state of the Union in the middle of vast ocean.

-A few weeks before we left, I stared again and again at a satellite photograph of North America at night in a book at a friend’s house in order to reassure myself by the smidgen of habitation lights in the Pacific and also to verify that they weren’t all that far from the mainland if I held my thumb on the scorched San Francisco Bay megapolis and my forefinger on the faint glow of Oahu.
+A few weeks before we left, I stared again and again at a satellite photograph of North America at night in a book at a friend’s house in order to reassure myself by the smidgen of habitation lights in the Pacific and also to verify that they weren’t all that far from the mainland if I held my thumb on the brightly scorched San Francisco Bay megapolis and my forefinger on the faint glow of Oahu.

 Yet when we flew out of Oakland this morning, I had the unquellable sense that we were going to vanish off the edge of the world, that there would be nothing there.
-What if the plane missed the Hawaiian isles, mere tiny specks amid all that water?
+What if the plane missed the Hawaiian isles, tiny specks amid all that water?
 What if the land failed rise out of the deep to meet our descent?

 I also remembered Stephen King’s line about there being “no breakdown lanes in the sky” (as an explanation for why he doesn’t get on planes to go anywhere—clearly Hawai’i is not in his future plans).
 There are no cities or airports or even fields in the ocean, should the plane encounter twin engine problems.
 It’s an act of faith, but unless you commit private acts of faith along the way, you never get out of your habits and ruts, or life’s doldrums.